Mahmoud-Mohammed-Fathallah/Weather-Stations_Monitoring/README.md

 - **Optimal Disk Usage**: Compaction process removes outdated entries, maintaining efficient storage.
 - **Reliability**: Ensures quick and reliable recording of data from various weather stations.
 -
-## Environment Variables

-- `ELASTICSEARCH_URL`: URL of the Elasticsearch instance.
-- `ELASTICSEARCH_INDEX`: Name of the Elasticsearch index to store weather data.
-- `DATA_PATH`: Path to the directory where data files are stored in the presistend storage .